joe-dnd/joe-dnd.github.io/content/house-rules.md

 9. Conditions:
     - Using an AOE spell on a creature while you are Blinded gives the creature advantage on the saving throw.

+10. Resting:
+    - Rests require you eat something (e.g. rations)
+    - Spending Hit dice requires expending 1 use of a Healer's kit

 ## Variant Rules used

 1. <s>Variant Encumbrance [[PHB.176]](https://5e.tools/variantrules.html#encumbrance_phb)</s>